-Based on the average rainfall figures it is likely that the required rainfall volumes for roof water collection would be achieved for eleven months of the year.
-In relatively low rainfall month such as January and times of below average rainfall, on site buffering would be required in the form of suitably sized storage tanks and refilling with a water truck.
-The size and number of buffering tanks would be dependent on the household occupancy and roof area.
+Based on the average rainfall figures the required rainfall volumes for roof water collection would be achieved for all months of the year.
+In times of below average rainfall, on site buffering would be required in the form of suitably sized storage tanks and refilling with a water truck.
+The size of buffering tanks would be dependent on the household occupancy and roof area.

-The option for a restricted low pressure supply from the 100mm Hamilton City main located at the intersection of Exelby Road and Te Kowhai Road as a supplement to roof water can be further investigated if required.
+The option for a restricted low pressure supply from the 100mm Hamilton City main located at the intersection of Exelby Road and Te Kowhai Road as a supplement to roof water can be further investigated if required but could prove problematic due to inter Council issues.